Coolest Princess Party Ideas

 Princess Picture Frame Favor

-After dinner, everyone gathered to make their picture frame and have special pictures taken on the throne.
+Then, after dinner, everyone gathered to make their picture frame and have special pictures taken on the throne.

-Given extra time, more princess theme party activity stations could be added.
+Also, given extra time, more princess theme party activity stations could be added.
 Upon completion of the frames, castle cake and ice cream was served, followed by the gift opening with each birthday girl on the throne so everyone could see.

 The party ideas and photos in this section have been graciously submitted by readers like yourself.
 If you’ve got some cool party ideas and photos to share, we’d love for you to send them over.
 You’ll be taking part in creating the Web’s ultimate kids birthday party ideas resource that’s ALWAYS FREE for everyone to enjoy!
 Thanks!